oerc0122/MDANSE/Doc/pages/structure.rst

 Root Mean Square Deviation
 ''''''''''''''''''''''''''

-The Root Mean-Square Deviation (RMSD) is perhaps the most popular estimator of structural similarity.
+The Root mean-square deviation (RMSD) is perhaps the most popular estimator of structural similarity.
 It quantifies differences between two structures by measuring the root mean-square of atomic position differences, revealing insights into their structural dissimilarities.
 It is a numerical measure of